devseclabs/helm-module-nv/README.md

     registry_username       =   "dockerhub-user"
     registry_password       =   "dockerhub-pass"

-    # to use configmap with license key / set yaml values in initcfg.yaml
+    # to use configmap / set yaml values in initcfg.yaml and set your path
-    configmap = "false"
+    #configmap = "false"
-    config_data = "path-to-yaml"
+    #config_data = "path-to-yaml"

     # to use Persistent Volume
     # Require persistent volume type RWX